Yoast/wordpress-seo/readme.txt

 * Fixes a bug in the UI that happend when `do_shortcode` was run on category descriptions in the admin list.
 Additionally, fixes rendering of shortcodes in category descriptions on the frontend.
 * Fixes a bug where saved templates in Search Appearance would be saved incorrectly into the database, resulting in them never being loaded when editing a post, page, etc. This meant that the default template would always be used.
 * Fixes a bug where the "Tagline" / `%%sitedesc%%` snippet editor variable was not selectable in the Search Appearance settings.
+* Fixes a bug where the newsletter signup in the configuration wizard would not work.

 Other:
 * Moves some snippet variables to only appear within specific editors.
 Adds a filter `wpseo_editor_specific_replace_vars` to make this pluggable.